 - where the data subject has consented;

 - where it is necessary for a contract to which the data subject is a party; and

 - where there is a "legitimate reason" for processing which does not itself damage the data subject's rights, freedoms or own legitimate interests.

-More stringent rules apply to "sensitive" personal data (eg as to health or sexual orientation etc).
+More stringent rules apply to special categories of personal data (e.g. as to health or sexual orientation etc.).

 All data controllers must take appropriate technical and organisational measures to safeguard against unauthorised or unlawful processing, and against accidental loss of or destruction of personal data.
 The ICO does not mandate any particular standard in this regard but recommends adherence to ISO 27001.

 The U.S. does not have omnibus protection for personal data; rather, it has taken a sectoral approach.
 Health related information is protected under the Health Insurance Portability and Accountability Act ("HIPAA").
 HIPAA's Privacy Rule (and the privacy requirements under the HITECH Act) regulate the use and disclosure of protected health information by "covered entities", such as health plans, insurers and medical service providers, as well as "business associates", such as contractors and other service providers to covered entities.
 Individuals have a right to know the protected health information held by a covered entity and to require the correction of inaccurate information.
 HIPAA's Security Rule requires covered entities and business associates to maintain administrative, physical and technical measures to protect health information.